cmvandrevala/more-than-equations/content/Computer Science/Labs/According to My Calculations.md

 ## 📝 Thought Provoking Questions

 1. What assumptions / simplifications did you make to get a prototype of the calculator working?
+2. How would you implement exponential expressions in your calculator?
+Note: you do not have to actually implement them, just tell me what you think you would have to do.
+3. One way to think about certain computer science problems is that you are taking some data and passing it through a series of transformations.
+For example, you might take some initial input from a user, then mark it as "raw", then clean up whitespace, then check it for errors, etc. How does this program fit that model of a series of data transformations?

 ## 💼 Add-Ons For the Portfolio